SYSC4806Group6/SYSC-4806-Group-6-AOB/README.md

 - Refreshed the catalog UI (new header/search/cart badge, collapsible filters, modern book cards) and added cart page upgrades.
 - Documented the milestone, README updates, and prepared presentation assets to support the final demo.

-## ⚡ Milestone 3 Plan
+## ⚡ Milestone 3 Summary
-- Add recommendation functionality to main browsing page.
+- Implemented Jaccard-based recommendation system for personalized book suggestions.
 - Continue testing to ensure high quality web app.
 - General clean up and matching of UI across pages and tabs.
 - Ensure all documentation is up to date and clear.